russmedia/kubernetes-monitoring/README.md

-# gke-metrics
+# kubernetes-monitoring
-Prometheus based metrics setup for Kubernetes on Google
+Prometheus based metrics setup for Kubernetes on Google.

+All clouds and platforms hosting Kubernetes can utilize this approach, but some details needs to be adjusted i.e. `PersistentVolumeClaim` part.

 ![sample dashboard](images/sample_dashboard.png)